Wales in the Roman era: Roman invasion and conquest

 In AD 54, emperor Claudius died and was succeeded by Nero.
 This caused the situation in Britain to change, and Rome began to focus more on consolidating their power in Britain instead of expanding their territory.
-This is evidenced from the archaeological record, which finds vexillation fortresses (small Roman forts) at the time of Nero's succession.
+This is evidenced by the archaeological record, which finds vexillation fortresses (small Roman forts) at the time of Nero's accession.

 After a short period of relative inaction, Quintus Veranius became governor of Britain and decided it was time to conquer the rest of the British Isles.
 Veranius began to campaign against the Silures, but in AD 58 he died, one year after he was appointed to Britain.
-Suetonius Paulinus was his successor, and it would seem that Veranius had some success in his campaigns because Paulinus began to shift north (suggesting that there was no notable opposition in the south).
-Paulinus was quite successful in his conquest of northern Wales, and it would seem by AD 60 that he had pushed all the way to the Irish Sea because he was preparing for a conquest of Anglesey.
+Suetonius Paulinus was his successor, and it would seem that Veranius had had some success in his campaigns because Paulinus began to shift north (suggesting that there was no notable opposition in the south).
+Paulinus was quite successful in his conquest of northern Wales, and it would seem that by AD 60 he had pushed all the way to the Irish Sea because he was preparing for a conquest of Anglesey.

 Anglesey was swelling with migrants fleeing from the Romans, and it had become a stronghold for the Druids.
 Despite the Romans initial fear and superstition of Anglesey, they were able to achieve victory and subdue the Welsh tribes.
-However, this victory was short lived and a massive British rebellion led by Boudica erupted in the east and interrupted the consolidation of Wales.
+However, this victory was short-lived, and a massive rebellion in the province of Britain led by Boudica erupted in the east and interrupted the consolidation of Wales.

 It was not until AD 74 that Julius Frontinus resumed the campaigns against Wales.
 By the end of his term in AD 77, he had subdued most of Wales.

-Only one tribe was left mostly intact throughout the conquest - the Demetae.
-This tribe did not oppose Rome, and developed peacefully, isolated from its neighbors and the Roman Empire.
+Only one tribe was left mostly intact throughout the conquest, the Demetae.
+This tribe did not oppose Rome, and developed peacefully, isolated from its neighbours and the Roman Empire.
 The Demetae were the only pre-Roman Welsh tribe to emerge from Roman rule with their tribal name intact.

 Wales in Roman Society

 Mining

 The mineral wealth of Britain was well-known prior to the Roman invasion and was one of the expected benefits of conquest.
 All mineral extractions were state-sponsored and under military control, as mineral rights belonged to the emperor.
 His agents soon found substantial deposits of gold, copper, and lead in Wales, along with some zinc and silver.
-Gold was mined at Dolaucothi prior to the invasion, but Roman engineering would be applied to greatly increase the amount extracted, and to extract huge amounts of the other metals.
-This continued until the process was no longer practical or profitable, at which time the mine was abandoned.
+Gold had been mined at Dolaucothi before the invasion, but Roman engineering was applied to greatly increase production of gold and other metals.
+This continued until the process was no longer practical or profitable, and the mine was abandoned.

 Modern scholars have made efforts to quantify the value of these extracted metals to the Roman economy, and to determine the point at which the Roman occupation of Britain was "profitable" to the Empire.
-While these efforts have not produced deterministic results, the benefits to Rome were substantial.
+While these efforts have not produced definitive results, the benefits to Rome were substantial.
 The gold production at Dolaucothi alone may have been of economic significance.